Hvelvigen/homelab/docs/README.md

 This isn’t meant to be read once and forgotten.
 It’s a reference, a companion, and occasionally a cautionary tale.

-If it stops even *one* Christmas goat from slipping, it’s already paying for itself.
+If it stops even *one* Christmas 'goat' from slipping, it’s already paying for itself.